NAICNO/Jobanalyzer/sonalyze/MANUAL.md

 ### Input filter options

 All filters are optional.
 Records must pass all specified filters.
+Not all filters are available with all commands; see the online help text.

 `-u <username>`, `--user=<username>`